-- 1) recommend that council approves the introduction of the Community Infrastructure Levy Exceptional Circumstances Relief Policy, as set out in appendix 1 of the report to September cabinet as amended and reattached as part of Appendix 3; - 2) resolve that should council approve the introduction of the policy that authority is delegated to the director of regeneration and development, in consultation with the portfolio holder for sustainable and inclusive growth to introduce a charging policy similar to the one described in para 18 of this report; and - 3) recommend that council amends appendix 4 to the council's constitution to include the "Power to determine applications for Exceptional Circumstances Relief from the Community Infrastructure Levy" within the list of powers available to planning applications committee.
+- approve the introduction of the Community Infrastructure Levy Exceptional Circumstances Relief Policy, as set out in appendix 1 of this report; - amend appendix 4 to the constitution to include the "Power to determine applications for Exceptional Circumstances Relief from the Community Infrastructure Levy.
+Approval of such applications is not to be delegated to officers" within the list of powers available to planning applications committee.